Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will you run the course sessions to ensure that you use them to maximum effectiveness?

+  The first step to ensure that the session is run efficiently will be to have a quick planning meeting with all the team leaders in order to develop an actionable strategy for meeting and achieving the project's requirements.
+  This will involve a clear, detailed breakdown of which team is responsible each project requirement, as well as creating and sharing tentative completion deadlines for each section.

 - When and how frequently will you give demonstrations of the software that you are engineering?